sarthaktandulje/INTRODUCTION/README.md

 I want to create systems that *understand* and *solve* — from diagnosing plant diseases to developing smarter materials and sustainable solutions for the future.

-> I believe that the bridge between science and technology is not just about coding — it’s about curiosity, creativity, and compassion.

 ---